Travel guide

 France — Paris and beyond

 Paris is a must for many Mexican travelers, but France also offers the French Riviera, the vineyards of Bordeaux, and the Alsace region.
-From CDMX, there are direct flights with Air France and Aeroméxico in codeshare.
+From CDMX, there are direct flights with Air France and codeshare flights with Aeroméxico.
 Parisian public transport (metro, RER, bus) is efficient but requires knowing the lines — here, Google Maps with downloaded offline maps is your best ally.
-You'll also want to find out where to exchange pesos for euros at a better exchange rate (spoiler: avoid airport kiosks).
+You'll also want to look for where to exchange pesos for euros at a better exchange rate (spoiler: avoid airport kiosks).

 Italy — Rome, Florence, and the Amalfi Coast

 Italy is the third most popular destination.
 Mexicans usually arrive in Rome, tour Florence, and end up in Venice or the southern coast.
-Italian intercity trains are comfortable and cheap if booked in advance through Trenitalia or Italo, but you need internet to buy tickets in real time (the best prices sell out quickly).
-You also need data to book tickets to the Sistine Chapel or the Uffizi — without prior reservation, you could wait 2–3 hours in line.
+Italian intercity trains are comfortable and cheap if you book them in advance through Trenitalia or Italo, but you need internet to buy tickets in real-time (the best prices sell out quickly).
+You also need data to book tickets for the Sistine Chapel or the Uffizi — without advance booking, you can expect to wait 2–3 hours in line.

 Netherlands — Amsterdam as a hub

 Many Mexicans pass through Amsterdam as a layover or as a destination in itself.
-KLM has direct flights from CDMX to Amsterdam Schiphol, and from there you can connect to virtually all of Europe.
-Amsterdam is a city where the bicycle is king, and apps like OV-fiets for renting train bicycles or NS for national trains are indispensable.
+KLM has direct flights from CDMX to Amsterdam Schiphol, and from there you can connect to practically all of Europe.
+Amsterdam is a city where cycling is king, and apps like OV-fiets for renting train bicycles or NS for national trains are indispensable.

 What all these destinations have in common: they are cities where public WiFi exists but is not always reliable or secure.
 Having your own data plan gives you independence to browse, pay with mobility apps, and, if something goes wrong, contact your airline or travel insurance from anywhere.